Andrew-Pelham/enigma-rpg/docs/SRD.md

 In order to facilitate the massive adventures the players will take on, someone must take on the role of the [*Director*](#the-director).
 They help to weave the players’ story together, creating a good time for all.

-#### Talking is Good FIXME: remove FU

-Start your game with a conversation.
-Talk about what players want out of the game, what you want, and where those ideas overlap.
-Those overlaps are likely where everyone is going to have the most fun.
-At the very least you should work together to establish the tone of your shared story.
-Talk about this stuff too, so that everyone is clear of the specifics.

-Talk during the game too.
-Encourage players to share ideas and give input into [*Encounters*](#encounters), objectives, and the challenges characters face.
-If you need to clarify ideas, themes or issues then do that.

-#### Listening is Good FIXME: remove FU

-If there is going to be talk there needs to be listening.
-Listen to your players and the things they tell you, either in conversation or when they do things with their character.
-Do stuff that relates to the things written on the player’s character sheets, because that is what they think is cool

-#### When Playing FIXME: remove FU

-When running games don’t plan too much ahead of time.
-The dice rolls are going to direct a lot of the action, and you and the players will fill in the gaps by applying Conditions and Details.
-Here are some tips to keep things moving and help you enjoy the game as much as the players do.

-- Keep things simple: Do not complicate your job by introducing lots of sub-plots or convoluted twists.
-Things will get all messed about by themselves and the story will run off on tangents that you never dreamed of.
-That being said, should there be too many threads, they can all lead back to the evil overlord.

-- You are not the enemy: this may seem obvious, but is worth stating.
-Your role is to help guide the story in interesting directions, not to exhaust everyone.
-You can give players hints and ideas if you think this will lead to a better story.
-Sometimes you will portray the adversaries and are expected to do so vigorously but fairly.
-Other times you will get to be an ally, companion, or peer, and once again you should be true to the spirit of the game.

-- Say “Yes”: if players make suggestions or ask questions it is probably because they are interested in what is going on.
-They probably have a cool idea to introduce to the story.
-Encourage this and confidently say “yes” to requests.
-This doesn’t mean you should let players get anything they want – but you should let players introduce elements into the story when the time is right.

-- Make rolls meaningful: Every time you call for a die roll it should mean something interesting is going to happen, NO MATTER THE RESULT.
-Don’t have players make rolls if the result is not important to the story, or if failure will stop the momentum of the story

-### Rest and Recuperation FIXME: remove FU
+As the [*Director*](#the-director) you will present the [*Encounters*](#encounters) and adjudicate the [*Gambles*](#gambles) made by the players.
+Here are some things to keep in mind while running a game:

+- Don't feel the need to add lots of sub-plots and things happening in the background.
+It's certainly a good thing to have a twist or a secret to deploy, but the players will liekly be driving the main focus of the adventure

+- You are not the villain.
+You might be playing a villainous character sometimes, but you are still a friend at the table.
+You should be rooting for the characters, helping them find whatever bonuses they can get.

+- When in doubt, err on the rule of cool.
+If you don't know whether or not the players' zany plan will actually work, let them try!
+This doesn't mean you have to grant their every wish, but it never hurts to allow one more dice roll.

+### Adventuring Strain

 During games characters will accumulate lots of [*Stress*](#stress). [*Stress*](#stress) is always recovered at a time and rate appropriate to the story.
 If the players want to keep forging ahead through the night, don’t let them make a [*Stress*](#stress) Test.

 That being said, if every character gets knocked out because of mismanaged [*Stress*](#stress), don’t let that halt the story progression.
 One simple solution is to have all the players awake, just to find themselves captured by the enemy!

-### Rewards and Treasure FIXME: remove FU
+### Uncovering Treasure

 As the party moves along with their journey, they should earn rewards in a variety of ways.
 While not always Holy Grails, the rewards should equal the risk involved.
+Here are some forms treasure might take:

-- Physical Treasure: It never hurts to have a box of jewels or an expensive painting inside of a secret lair, but as a [*Director*](#the-director) you will need to be careful; often treasure can be used as a MacGuffin to the plot, so an overabundance of it can confuse or dilute the main objective.
+- Physical Treasure.
+It never hurts to have a box of jewels or an expensive painting inside of a secret lair, but as a [*Director*](#the-director) you will need to be careful; often treasure can be used as a MacGuffin to the plot, so an overabundance of it can confuse or dilute the main objective.

-- Allies and Connections: Having a pal in this line of business is always useful.
+- Allies and Connections.
+Having a pal in this line of business is always useful.
 Once the party can sufficiently help out an NPC, you can have them return in countless scenarios.
 These connections can also unlock new modes of travel, money-making schemes, or even inside information

-- Insights: As noted in the Gameplay section, Insights are a natural reward for screwing up.
+- [*Insights*](#insights).
+As noted in the Gameplay section, [*Insights*](#insights) are a natural reward for screwing up.
 When a player earns one, work with them to develop a succinct description of the insight.
-For example, if the knockout was from fleeing a large lizard, the Insight should be specific to capture the fear of a creature but generic enough to apply to more than just lizards.
+For example, if the knockout was from fleeing a large lizard, the [*Insights*](#insights) should be specific to capture the fear of a creature but generic enough to apply to more than just lizards.

-- Shortcuts: All of the above rewards can be boiled down into shortcuts.
+- Shortcuts.
+All of the above rewards can be boiled down into shortcuts.
 If the players think critically and roleplay well, they should be rewarded with skipping over obstacles and getting themselves into a better position than before.

 ### Damage and Stress